gg582/gg582/README.md

 This is not 'high-leveled' certificates.
 But this needs some comments.

 I took 'Industrial Engineer' examination 's first screening, as I were not an undergradute student.
-I weas only 3rd grade.
+I was only 3rd grade.
 Engineer certificates does not allow people who graduated fourth grade of the college.
 So, students who are not undergraduate cannot take this.

 Also, colleges with 2 years courses cannot take this.
-In my opinion it is a kind of discrimiation.
+In my opinion it is a kind of system limitation.

 And I took a final test in 2025.
 If I can get enough time to get 'Engineer' examination,